-- a.
+a.
 Description.
 A corridor is made from two parallel rails resting on supports, small fences, or walls at least 30 cm (12 in.) in height.
 The supports are not secured in the ground.
 The rails are approximately 3.7-m (12-ft) long and 1.5 m (5-ft) apart.
 A bell is placed 2-m (6.5-ft) high at the end of the corridor.
-The support holding the bell is placed so that the bell hangs in center of the corridor. - b.
+The support holding the bell is placed so that the bell hangs in the center of the corridor.
+The support is to be placed on either side of the corridor so it does not block the end of the corridor.

+- b.
 Execution.
 The horse and rider enter the corridor at the prescribed gait for the level and halt at the end of the corridor.
 The rider rings the bell and reins back through the corridor.
 The obstacle is completed when the front of the horse clears the obstacle and course markers (if present). - c.
 Assessment Criteria (EOH).
 The Judge will evaluate the horse's attitude, straightness, gait, and collection; the immobility of the horse at the bell; the rider's use of aids; and the fluidity, continuity, and quality of the performance.
 A higher score will be awarded for performing the obstacle well at the trot or canter rather than at walk when allowed.
 A lower score will be given if the horse is positioned so that the rider has to reach out of the saddle to ring the bell.
 The Judge will give a lower mark to a horse that drags its feet during the rein-back.
 The Judge will give a lower mark if a horse bumps the rails, and a negative mark if the horse displaces or knocks down any of the rails or if the horse steps over the rails.
 Failure of the horse to remain still will be penalized.
 Failure of the rider to ring the bell will result in disqualification.
 Exiting the bell end of the corridor with all four feet will result in a disqualification.